jschuemann/nBio_docs/Processes/Chemistry.rst

 Explicit transport of chemical species
 ---------------------------------------------
-The explicit step-by-step transport of chemical species can be activated by using a set of parameters associated to a chemistry name (analogous to the physics list ``Ph/ListName``).
-Different sets of parameters can be associated to different chemistry names, and only those assigned to the chemistry name called by the following parameter will be used (e.g.
+The explicit step-by-step transport of chemical species can be activated by using a set of parameters associated with a chemistry name (analogous to the physics list ``Ph/ListName``).
+Different sets of parameters can be associated to different chemistry names, and only those assigned to the chemistry name defined by the following parameter will be used (e.g.
 ``TOPASChemistry``::

  s:Ch/ChemistryName = "TOPASChemistry"

-The configuration of parameters for the step-by-step chemistry stage requires the user to define end time and time resolution.
-The end time must be larger than 1 ps (time for the chemical stage).
+The configuration of parameters for the step-by-step chemistry stage requires the user to define an end time and a time resolution.
+The end time must be larger than 1 ps (i.e. the time where the chemical stage begins).
 The time resolution can be defined piecewise.
 For example, to set the transport of chemical species up to 15 ns with time step resolution of 1 ns from 1 ps to 10 ns and 10 ps from 10 ns to 15 ns, the following parameters must be set (assuming the chemistry name ``TOPASChemistry``)::